spaz926/AustinNews.bundle/README.md

 AustinNews.bundle
 =================

+> Since Plex will be depreciating plug-in support, this repo is being archived.
+Consider it **as-is**.

 Plex Media Center Plugin offering Austin news channels for live streaming.

 Two Austin channels are offered.
 This includes: